Wormholes in fiction: Babylon 5 and Crusade

-As established in the episode "Movements of Fire and Shadow", jumpgates are considered neutral territory.
-Thus, it would be a gross violation of rules of engagement to attack them directly, as the jumpgate network is needed by every spacefaring race.
-However it is a common wartime tactic for opponents to program their jumpgates to deny access by any enemy ships, thus forcing those forces to open their own jump points.
+In the B5 universe, jumpgates are considered neutral territory.
+It is considered a violation of normal rules of engagement to attack them directly, as the jumpgate network is needed by every known spacefaring race.
+However, in wartime, it is common for powers to program their gates to deny access to opposing sides, thus forcing enemies to use their own jump points.